-The Request for Proposal ("RFP") is a competitive bidding method used when detailed specifications are unavailable or where price is not the sole or significant factor in determining the award.
-Under this method, suppliers are invited through public solicitation to submit detailed proposals meeting specific criteria developed by the University.
+The Request for Proposal ("RFP") is a competitive solicitation method used when detailed specifications are unavailable or where price is not the sole or significant factor in determining the award.
+Under this method, suppliers are invited through public solicitation to submit detailed proposals meeting specific criteria developed by the WVURC.
 Such criteria usually include the following: price, company profile, information about their goods/services, and other value-added factors.
-These sealed2 proposals are evaluated and scored by a selection committee.
-Under this method, the supplier(s) proposal(s) with the highest evaluation score is awarded the work.
+These sealed proposals are evaluated and scored by a selection committee.
+Under this method, the supplier(s) proposal(s) with the highest evaluation score is awarded under the RFP.
 Procurement Officials should reference the "Request for Proposals Process" (attached as Appendix C) for additional information regarding this process.